 - Researched requirements in state law to obtain informed consent for release of laboratory’s genetic testing results.

-- On pro bono matters, she has prepared a fiscal sponsorship agreement for an arts organization for individuals with disabilities, advised an immigration advocacy organization on administrative law matters in response to changes in agency policy, and assisted low-income New Yorkers with preparing tax returns as part of the Food Bank for New York City’s Volunteer Income Tax Assistance Program.
+- On pro bono matters, she has prepared a fiscal sponsorship agreement for an arts organization for individuals with disabilities and assisted low-income New Yorkers with preparing tax returns as part of the Food Bank for New York City’s Volunteer Income Tax Assistance Program.

 - Author, “Having Your Cake and Eating It Too?
 New York State Proposes ‘Limited Establishment’ for Hospitals and Other Article 28 Facilities,” NYSBA Health Law Journal (Winter 2020)